NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 ```

 Since the package is an application, a consumer doesn't need to care about
-Python versions or modules, which is why they don't go in `pythonPackages`.
+Python versions or modules, which is why they don't go in `python3Packages`.

 #### `toPythonApplication` function {#topythonapplication-function}